-Coffee may be a breakfast essential or a favorite mid-morning pick-me-up but, according to an American study, drinking more than four cups a day could be bad for our health and increase cardiovascular risks.
+Coffee may be a breakfast essential or a favourite mid-morning pick-me-up but, according to an American study, drinking more than four cups a day could be bad for our health and increase cardiovascular risks.
 It can also lead to sleep issues.
-Maybe it’s time to check out some of these alternatives.
+Maybe it’s time to check out some alternatives.

 This drink, often associated with northern France, is made from the chicory plant or, more precisely, cichorium intybus root.
 It is then processed like coffee beans.
 After being dried, it is roasted, then ground and flavored.
 The powder is then mixed with water or milk to be drunk like coffee, but without the caffeine.

 It’s what the Italians call “caffè d’orzo” and, like chicory coffee, this drink largely became known during World War II as a coffee substitute during times of shortages and rationing.
 Its slightly bitter taste is somewhat reminiscent of its caffeine-filled cousin, combined with a slight hint of hazelnut or toasted bread.
 It can be drunk as an instant coffee concoction by mixing a teaspoon of it with water.
 Otherwise, it can be prepared using a regular coffee maker.
 Note that spelt coffee is also available.